Amagne: Population

+The inhabitants of the commune are known as Aquamagniens or Aquamagniennes in French.

 Culture and heritage

 The Church of Saint Martin (13th century) is classified as an historical monument.
 Some of the stained glass windows date from the 13th century and it has interesting furniture from the 17th and 18th centuries.
 The church contains two items that are registered as historical objects: